DHS/DCYF Online Manuals will be unavailable May 21, 2026 — May 22, 2026 due to system maintenance.

 • Before dispensing the compressor and appliances, the medical supplier must obtain documentation from the ordering physician detailing the conservative treatment that was tried and failed.

 Integrated appliances with two full legs and trunk (E0670), two full arms and chest (E0658), and the head, neck, and chest (E0659) are covered with authorization for members that have multiple lesions or cannot use other appliances due to coexisting medical conditions, including obesity.
-Integrated appliances include payment for all impacted areas of the body.
 There is no separate payment for multiple appliances in conjunction with integrated appliances or when the member’s medical needs may be satisfied with an integrated appliance.

 High-pressure, rapid-cycling pneumatic compression devices (E0675) are covered with authorization for treatment of peripheral artery disease for members who might otherwise require surgical treatment of the arterial insufficiency.